FlutterPortugal/FlutterWorkshop/workshop/guide/README.md

             setup-flutter/
     ```

-2. After setting up Flutter, your editor, and all dependencies.
-You read the README.md inside `setup-flutter` for instructions.
+3. Be sure you up Flutter, your editor (we recommend [Visual Studio Code](https://code.visualstudio.com/)), and all dependencies.
-3. Use the created `my_app/` folder Flutter app to work your exercices.
+4. Use the created `my_app/` folder Flutter app to work on your exercices.
-4. Follow the "Recommended Flow"
+5. Follow the "Recommended Flow"

 ## Recommended Flow